 5. Three Dog Bakery Red Velvet Lick'n Crunch Cookies

-- Baked in the USA: Focus on quality and freshness
+- Baked in the USA: Wholesome ingredients and quality control

 Buying Guide: How to Choose the Best Chocolate Alternatives for Dogs